minusreality/cs-agnostic-sql-database-access/README.md

-This is an example of creating a platform agnostic serverless function.
+This example is not yet complete, but will show how to provision and acces an SQL database from multiple cloud platforms.

 The instructions below are meant to be performed in the CLI on your platform and not necessarily in visual studio.

-Working deployment targets:
+Working deployment targets: -NONE YET
-- AWS Lambda
-- Azure Functions

 # Setup
 - Install .NET SDK: https://www.microsoft.com/net/download